 Start Windows Module Installer Service

-- Press the Windows + R keys to open run command box.
+- Press the Windows + R keys to open the run command box.

 - In the run command box, type services.msc and press Enter.